rackerlabs/docs-offerings/docs/getting-started/concepts.rst

 |service| concepts
 ==================

-To use the |apiservice| effectively, you should understand several key concepts.
+To use the |api-service| effectively, you should understand several key concepts.

 ..
 COMMENT: The following concepts are provided as examples only.
 Replace